 Four-wheel-drive vehicles, mountain bikes, canoes, kayaks and most other outdoor equipment are available for rent in town, and outfitters offer guided tours.

-Moab also offers a pretty good selection of restaurants, bakeries and espresso shops.
+After you've had your fill of thrills, Moab also offers a pretty good selection of restaurants, bakeries and espresso shops.

 ARCHES NATIONAL PARK

 The world's largest concentration of natural stone arches (at least 2,000) can be found within Utah's Arches National Park, near Moab.
 The area's geology, combined with wind and water erosion, created these magnificent towering stone arches.
 A scenic drive runs through the park, and pleasant, easy hiking trails lead to the arches.
 We recommend walking some of the trails, as you get a much better view of the unusual formations and, in some cases, can climb into the lofty openings in the rock.